Mshivam2409/rustduino/docs/docs/guides/generate_mpu.md

 - We first disable the watchdog for smooth functioning.
 - Create a structure object to control the functions.
-- Call the respective functions for number generation.
+- Call the respective function for number generation by MPU6050 sensor read value.

 This all ends up being surprisingly short in main though the algorithm behind the implementation is very big as could be seen in the source code: